Nelchois/Java/Day17/StringBuffer.md

 - setCharAt(int index, char c) change char where in index to c.

 4. String
-- toString() : return the String class object.
+- toString() : return the String class object. (just address not real str)